ArianeDucellier/arianeducellier.github.io/_pages/about.md

 Before that, I worked on low-frequency seismic data and numerical inversion of earthquake models at [University of Washington](https://www.washington.edu) and the [French Geological Survey (BRGM)](https://www.brgm.fr/en).

 ## News

+- October 2025: I am a co-author of a [Global Burden of Disease](https://www.healthdata.org/research-analysis/gbd) study [paper](https://www.sciencedirect.com/science/article/pii/S3050503825000317) published in the The Lancet Obstetrics, Gynaecology, and Women's Health.

 - Fall 2025: I am teaching a course on [Data Visualization with R](https://github.com/ArianeDucellier/data_visualization_R) in the Department of Statistics at University of Washington.